How cable news covered Trump's rallies before the 2018 midterms

 Trump’s back-to-back rallies on October 12 and October 13 received no live coverage from CNN or MSNBC.
 Fox News didn’t air any of Trump’s October 12 rally, and for the first time since Media Matters started tracking, the network didn’t air the entirety of Trump’s weekend rally, instead just airing about seven minutes of it.
 As the network has started to turn away from airing the president's rallies uninterrupted and in their entirety, Trump has taken to increasingly calling in to Fox shows.
 He called in to Fox Business on October 16 and gave an interview to Fox Business’ Stuart Varney on October 17.
 Varney recorded his entire show live from the White House.

 CNN and MSNBC didn’t air any of Trump’s October 18 rally in Montana.
 Fox aired just one minute and 13 seconds of it, right before a commercial break.
 During the rally, Trump lauded Rep. Greg Gianforte’s (R-MT) previous assault on a journalist.
-So far in October, Fox News has aired just 16 percent of Trump’s rallies.
-The networks’ total coverage from April through the October 18 rally is down to just 65 percent.
+The networks’ total coverage from April through the October 18 rally was down to just 65 percent.